Aguinaldo or Christmas bonus in Costa Rica is obligatory

 In most countries around the world, employees do not receive any Christmas bonuses.
 Christmas bonus – Aguinaldo in Spanish – is obligatory in Costa Rica. `

 You might not run a business but if you’re an expat living in Costa Rica, you probably have an employee even though you don’t realize you do.
 The housekeeper, cleaning lady, the gardener, or the handyman that comes in regularly for any amount of hours is an employee.
 The caretaker, who lives on your property, is definitely an employee.

 Most employees that work for a family like yours and mine, only work for a few hours.
-Our maid, cleaning lady or housekeeper, whatever you want to call her, is a part-time employee.
+Our maid, cleaning lady, or housekeeper, whatever you want to call her, is a part-time employee.
 Her name is Argentina, like the country, but she is originally from Nicaragua.
-Argentina works in our household only Tuesdays, Wednesday and Fridays, from 8 a.m. – 4 p.m.
+Argentina works in our household only Tuesdays, Wednesdays, and Fridays, from 8 a.m. – 4 p.m.
 And Argentina is a legal resident of Costa Rica.

-All employers in Costa Rica are obliged to pay Christmas bonus to their employees.
+All employers in Costa Rica are obliged to pay a Christmas bonus to their employees.
 It is really the 13th month and paid as such IF your employee is a full-time employee.
 If your employee is only part-time, you pay them the bonus calculated over the wages earned during the whole year

 When to pay

 Aguinaldo should be paid to your employees during the first 20 days of December each year.
 Do not only calculate how much you should pay but also give your employee a written notice of the calculation.
 When you pay, have the employee sign off as proof of payment.